armishra/Smile-Detector/README.md

-# FacePlusPlus Python SDK

-This is the Face++ python SDK suite.
+# Photo Booth CV Application

+Using Face++ API.
 Note that python2.7 is required.

 ## 1. cmdtool.py
 This is an interactive command line tool which could be used to experiment with Face++ APIs.
-It is recommended to have ipython installed so that you can have tab-completion and some other nice features.

-First please put your API key/secret in apikey.cfg.
-Then you can start the program and you will drop into a python shell, where you can write something like:

-    api.detection.detect(img = File(r'<path to the image file>'))

-Note that `api` here is a global variable.

 ## 2. hello.py
 This is a comprehensive demo for Face++ APIs.
 See the comments in the source